GeoCyberwolf/DGUS-reloaded-Klipper-LK4Pro/README.md

 Testing has been done on the following machines:

 * Creality CR-10S Pro
+* Longer LK4 Pro*

+*screen is currently landscape, need to do new graphics and config for portrait.

 ## Prerequisites
 You have to use this [modified version of Klipper](https://github.com/Desuuuu/klipper).
 Make sure to enable the serial connection to the screen while configuring the MCU firmware.